OctopusDeploy/blog/blog/2023-09/saas-deployments-without-automation/index.md

 A good deployment tool, however, can take care of infrastructure setup for you and help standardize your environments.

-### Scale becomes both blessing and curse
+### Scale becomes both a blessing and curse

-The biggest problem for SaaS applications is also the thing you want the most: scale.
+The biggest problem for SaaS applications is also what you want the most: scale.

 Strike gold and build a popular app, and you could quickly find yourself inundated with new customers.
 In the early days, your software could serve just 5 to 10 schools, but at any stage, you could get swamped if word gets around.

-What if your product attracts the attention of state or national Education Departments?
+What if your product attracts the attention of state or national education departments?
 That could be your golden ticket, but it also means thousands of new tenants to create and support.

 SaaS software can go from tens to thousands of customers very fast.
 That's absolutely what you want, but your methods for growth need to be sustainable, and the deployment process is where things can fail.
 Your team processes, infrastructure, and deployment strategies *must* be able to scale.

-With deployment automation, scaling is simpler and costs easier to control against your profit margin.
+With deployment automation, scaling is simpler and costs are easier to control against your profit margin.
 Without it?
 Not only does time spent creating infrastructure balloon, but updates for existing customers could also become impossible.

 ## The result

-Though the challenges differ slightly to what we discussed in previous post, the results are largely the same.
+Though the challenges differ slightly from the [previous post](https://octopus.com/blog/global-deployments-without-automation), the results are largely the same.
 Without deployment automation, whatever update strategy you pick will result in:

 - Much slower software delivery - bad for bug or vulnerability fixing and delivering new features
 - A higher risk of technical problems - bad for customer relations